Snow Boots

 Friends of Danada

-Friends of Danada was officially incorporated on June 25, 1986 as a nonprofit organization by the State of Illinois.
-The group was formed to assist and support the Forest Preserve District of DuPage County in managing and operating the former estate of Daniel and Ada Rice.
-The estate is preserved for the use and enjoyment of the citizens of DuPage County.
+Friends of Danada was officially incorporated on June 25, 1986 as a nonprofit volunteer organization by the State of Illinois.
+The purpose of the Friends of Danada organization shall be to support the Forest Preserve District of DuPage County in the administration, continued upkeep and operation of the former DuPage County estate, including Danada House and Danada Farm formerly owned by Daniel and Ada Rice, for the use, historical education, and enjoyment of the citizens of DuPage County.

 Learn More About Danada House